Change for animals begins with you!

 To contact your Member of Parliament, please see the current list of MPs.

 Join us as we work towards a better future.
-Sign up to receive advocacy updates below.
+Sign up below to receive advocacy updates.
 Thank you for speaking up for the animals.

 Bolstered by our animal advocacy champions who stand behind us, the Ontario SPCA and Humane Society was invited to share input on these updates.
 We are pleased to tell you that many of our recommendations were accepted in this update to the Act.